FAAATFor Alternative Approaches to Addiction – Think & do tank

-FAAAT (Foundation for Alternative Approaches to Addiction – Think & do tank) is a transnational non-governmental, non-partisan and non-profit organization working on the issue of addiction, controlled drugs, and plant or substances liable to produce addiction.
+FAAAT (For Alternative Approaches to Addiction – Think & do tank) is a transnational non-governmental, non-partisan and non-profit organization working on the issue of addiction, controlled drugs, and plant or substances liable to produce addiction.
 From Barcelona, Geneva, New-York, Paris and Vienna, FAAAT think & do tank centralizes the collaboration of a global network of experts.

 Our do-tank develops collective support, capacity building and community advocacy programs headed to peer groups, ground social movements and the nonprofit sector, for a broader involvement in policy processes at all level, through social engineering and transversal actions that merge affected populations, researchers, the health and social sector, law enforcement, policy-makers and all relevant stakeholders.